h8815/AI-Reel-Generator/README.md

-# SnapVerse AI - Video Creation Platform
+# AI Reel Generator - Video Creation Platform

 A Flask-based web application for creating short videos from images and audio files using FFmpeg.